Samidkun/PBL-AGAIN/README.md

 - **Booking Status**:
   - If the booking is confirmed, the status will show **Confirmed** with booking details.
   - If the booking is pending, the status will show **Waiting Validation** with a note indicating it is awaiting confirmation.
+  - If the booking status is **Expired / Cancelled**, this usually happens because the payment was not completed within the specified time or the payment proof was unclear or missing.

 ---